CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-view-profiles.md

 "France".
 More information about using this parameter can be found in our [article about this fields parameter](./rest-fields-parameter.md).

-The name or numeric identifier of a field can be assigned to the parameter *order*.
+You can assign the name or numeric identifier of a field to the parameter *order*.
-This will order the profiles that this API method returns on the given field.
+This will order the profiles on the given field.
 Besides a name or ID, you can also pass a couple of special values to this parameter:

 * **id**: the default value, profiles are ordered based on their ID